 Nginx on the other hand is event-driven and uses asynchronous architecture which makes it capable of performing extremely fast and handling a high volume of concurrent connections using a single thread.

-Essentially, Nginx delivers static content and acts as a proxy in front of other servers to deliver dynamic content.
+Essentially, Nginx delivers static content and acts as a proxy in front of other servers to deliver dynamic.

 What Is Apache Http Server?